MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 A. Employees may apply for leaves without pay.
 The application for such leaves must be made in writing and must be submitted at least ten (10) calendar days before the next regular School Board meeting at which time the request will be considered by the School Board.

 B. The Board will grant voluntary unpaid leaves of absence for the purposes of childcare of an infant.
-Approval is conditional upon adequate staffing as determined by the Board of Education.
+Approval is conditioned upon adequate staffing as determined by the Board of Education.
 No requests will be unreasonably denied.

 Childcare leaves shall begin immediately following the pregnancy-disability period.
 Childcare leaves will terminate at the end of the school year in which they begin.
 Extensions of childcare leave may be one-half (1/2) school year or one (1) full school year at the request of the employee and the approval of the Board.